mantacode/walkingdead/README.md

 ### Events

-There are four main events.
+There are five main events.
 You may attach them as you would any other kind of `EventEmitter` instance.

 #### walk